sumanjs/suman/examples/90-roadmap.md

 one instance of Suman Server will run on any machine.
 Suman Server will be responsible for both file watching as well as delivering the web page locally.

+2. Add more fun reporters.
+The 2 reporters Suman currently has are utilitarian and verbose.
+We will add some more reporters as we go.
+You can always create your own, see:

-2. Support other languages besides JS.
+3. Support other languages besides JS.
 The 1.x version of Suman will use Node.js standard IPC to communicate with child processes.
-This very much limits Suman to only using JavaScript, for running tests.
-Even though there will never be first-class support for this, we'd like to allow users to write tests in Golang, Python, Java, etc, and also the browser.
+This very much limits Suman to only using JavaScript/Node.js for running tests.
+Even though there will never be first-class support for this, we'd like to allow users to write tests in Golang, Python, Java, etc, and also the browser!
 Users can use the Suman runner to run tests in any language, as long as the other processes can communicate effectively with the Suman API, most likely using Websockets.